Code Access Security for ClickOnce Applications

-You should always configure your ClickOnce application to request the appropriate zone to limit the code access security permissions.
+You should always configure your ClickOnce application to request only the code access security permissions that it actually needs.
 You can configure security permissions on the Security page of the Project Designer.

 The Security page in the Project Designer contains an Enable ClickOnce Security Settings check box.
 When this check box is selected, security permission requests are added to the deployment manifest for your application.
 At installation time, the user will be prompted to grant permissions if the requested permissions exceed the default permissions for the zone from which the application is deployed.
 For more information, see How to: Enable ClickOnce Security Settings.